-United Therapeutics has been granted New Clinical Investigation exclusivity for Tyvaso through March 31, 2024 for the indication of treatment of PH-ILD to improve exercise ability.
-Until the expiration of this exclusivity, we will be unable to receive FDA approval for YUTREPIA for the indication of treatment of PH-ILD to improve exercise ability.
-Because United Therapeutics is also the sponsor of the NDA for Tyvaso DPI, the regulatory exclusivity granted to United Therapeutics with respect to Tyvaso did not limit the indications for which the FDA approved Tyvaso DPI.
-Thus, even if YUTREPIA is approved, Tyvaso DPI will have a broader label than the initial label for YUTREPIA.
+United Therapeutics has been granted New Clinical Investigation exclusivity.
+One or more products that are competitive with YUTREPIA could also obtain approval for Tyvaso through March 31, 2024 additional indications or broader conditions of use.
+These additional indications and broader conditions of use could be protected by one or more patents or regulatory exclusivities, preventing YUTREPIA from obtaining approval for the indication same indications or conditions of use.
+For instance, if Liquidia is enjoined by from launching YUTREPIA for the treatment of PH-ILD in connection with the patent litigation related to improve exercise ability.
+Until the expiration of this exclusivity, we will be unable to receive '327 patent or the lawsuit that United Therapeutics filed against the FDA, approval for YUTREPIA for the indication of treatment of PH-ILD to improve exercise ability.
+Because Tyvaso and Tyvaso DPI would have broader labels than YUTREPIA.
+In addition, United Therapeutics is also currently studying Tyvaso for the sponsor treatment of the NDA for Tyvaso DPI, the regulatory exclusivity granted to United Therapeutics with respect to Tyvaso did not limit the indications idiopathic pulmonary fibrosis, an indication for which the FDA approved Tyvaso DPI.
+It has received an orphan drug designation.
+Thus, even if YUTREPIA is approved, Tyvaso DPI will such competitive products could have a broader label than the initial label for YUTREPIA.
 If YUTREPIA has a narrower label than other competitive products, it may affect our ability to compete with such products.